johnhyde/island/10 reginald awokes.md

 Go for a walk, some misty morning, among the glorious and delicate hills of Hibernia or Caledonia or, more germanely, Germania.
 Breathe in the petrichor and the mould, the spiders dancing in the dew of their webs, the nuthatches[$ or an Hibernian analog, since nuthatches are not native to Hibernia]…hatching nuts, or whatever it is they do.
 With them breathe in the sense that some turning point, some revelation, awaits at the top of the next crest.
 The mystery that lives in the heart, in the yolk of an egg, in the cute girl who works in the coffee shop down the lane, in the center of the night sky, will open an eye and wink at you, if you permit.

+[@ It's about the Brocken Spectre phenomenon ~C]
 Crest the hill.
 Stand at the peak.
 Salute the sun and honor it with your stately back.
 Stand sentinel.
 It’s coming.
 Don’t blink.
 Watch the mist, and the figure rising, like a chthonic Venus, from the foam.
-See the glory of Ulloa shining like a mantle over its shoulders and like the crown of martyrs over its head.
+See the glory of Ulloa [@ I don't know what is, except for a region in Galicia. ~M][@Ah, of course, it's Ulloa's halo, another name for this phenomenon (as is "glory"). ~M] shining like a mantle over its shoulders and like the crown of martyrs over its head.
 And never doubt that the mystery is here, not in you, nor in the shade across the valley, but _here_, in the gaze that connects you, in this instant, in this beat of the nuthatch’s wings.
 When the shadow leaves, don’t forget it.
 When they tell you it was a mere illusion, don’t believe them.

 It is an illusion, of course.
 But a _mere_ illusion?
 Hardly.
-There is no shadow without light, no illusion without an eye.
+There is no shadow without light, no illusion without an eye.[@ No illusion without lusion... no lus without Galicia... [@Or, perhaps, Lusitania... ~M] ~M]

 ---